Jakobimatrix/fScout/README.md

 The scripts will handle the build process, including setting up the environment and compiling the code and copying the QT dlls.
 At the end there will be a portable version inside a new zip folder. (currently the resources folder inside the zip is missing...
 I am sorry :(
+You can add them manually.
+You can also create an installer (which will have all resources)

-# 5. Build the Installer
+### 5. Build the Installer

  - Install Inno: https://jrsoftware.org/isinfo.php
  - Start the Inno Wizzard.
 The script is located scripts/ino.iss